-Students are responsible for arranging their own accommodations and travel.
+Students are responsible for all of their own meals, accommodation and travel.
 Students are expected to conduct themselves in a professional and mature manner at all times.
-Participation in the program involves working full-time hours Monday to Friday (~37.5 hours/week) for the duration of the 8-week internship.
+Participation in the program involves working full-time hours, Monday to Friday (37.5 hours/week), for the duration of the 8-week internship.
 Occasional evening and weekend work may be required.
-Consumption of illegal drugs and alcohol is strictly prohibited.
-Students are responsible for all meals, travel and housing.
 Project work-related expenses will be covered or reimbursed.

 Each student, for completion of the internship, will be required to present their research findings in a 20-minute oral presentation.
-Parents, family, friends and teachers of the students will be invited to attend this final presentation.
+Parents, family, friends and teachers of the students will be invited to attend this final presentation in person or via Zoom.

 In addition to learning about cancer research, the internship also emphasizes the importance of collaborative efforts and teamwork amongst the students and other researchers.
-Students are expected to seek assistance when necessary and assist in other research efforts in the lab if required.
+Students are expected to seek assistance when necessary, and assist in other research efforts in the lab if required.
 Students are required to remain with the program for the duration of the 8 weeks; any absences can cause delays in the research they will be performing.